mareksagan/AlpineVPN/README.md

 # AlpineVPN

-&gt; Lightweight WireGuard VPN installer for Alpine Linux and other POSIX-compliant systems.
+&gt; Lightweight WireGuard VPN installer for Alpine Linux and POSIX-compliant systems.

 AlpineVPN is a POSIX sh implementation of the popular WireGuard installer, specifically optimized for **Alpine Linux** (busybox/ash) while maintaining compatibility with all major Linux distributions.
 No bash required.